Provide for Immediate and Long-Term Postvention

-Although postvention is often associated with schools, all settings should incorporate it as a component of a comprehensive approach to suicide prevention.
+All settings should incorporate postvention as a component of a comprehensive approach to suicide prevention.
 All communities and organizations should be prepared to respond to a suicide death, including tribes, towns, senior living facilities, workplaces, and health care providers.

 - Develop a plan and protocols in advance to enable your institution or community to respond quickly and compassionately in the crisis period after a suicide death.

 - Be prepared to respond to the immediate emotional needs of people affected by the crisis as well as to the long-term effects and risks that may be associated with exposure.

 - Educate and build relationships among those who will interact with bereaved people to enable a coordinated community response rather than fragmented services.
 Involve law enforcement, emergency medical services, community mental health, social service agencies, and other institutions.

 - Consider adopting the Active Postvention Model, in which trained volunteer teams reach out to provide support and resources to survivors as soon after a suicide death as possible.
 It differs from the traditional (passive) model of postvention where survivors only get help if they seek it themselves.
 The Survivor Outreach Team Training Manual will help you set up and train a survivor outreach team.